mateo9x/shopApp/README.md

 - Adding new items on auction
 - Notifying seller about "one" of his item been bought through email message
 - Buying product straight from cart page when user is logged
+- Verify what products seller already sold
+- Verify what products seller is selling now

 ### Coming soon:
 - Better design of application